WHY VISIT REYKJAVIK

 - Brennivin: A potent variation of aquavit made from potatoes.

-- Ein með öllu: a pylsa (lamb hot dog) dressed with ketchup, a sweet brown mustard, raw onions, fried onions, and remoulade (a sauce made with mayonnaise and relish).
+- Ein með öllu: a pylsa (lamb hot dog) dressed in ketchup, sweet brown mustard, raw onions, fried onions, and remoulade (a sauce made with mayonnaise and relish).

 - Skata: skate fish, a delicacy with a sweet taste but a strong, putrified smell, usually served with boiled potatoes and brown rye bread.